warlocksmurf/warlocksmurf.github.io/_posts/2024-04-27-hacktheonsejongctf2024.md

 ---
 title: Hacktheon Sejong CTF 2024 - Writeups
 time: 2024-04-27 12:00:00
-categories: [ctf]
+categories: [ctf,hacktheon]
-tags: [forensics,hacktheon]
+tags: [forensics]
 image: /assets/posts/hacktheonsejongctf2024/icon.jpg
 ---

 This is a writeup for all forensics challenges from Hacktheon Sejong CTF 2024.
 This CTF was special as I was invited by a Taiwanese player to join her team to handle forensics/misc challenges.
 Fortunately, I did not disappoint them as I managed to solve all the challenges easily.
 Shame we did not get top 20 but it was still a fun experience overall.

 ## Rumor 1 [Forensics]
-Question: I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
+**Question:** I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
 What is the IP address of the mail server used by the PC to be analyzed?
 Ex: xxx.xxx.xxx.xxx

-Flag: `92.68.200.206`
+**Flag:** `92.68.200.206`

-We are given a single event log to investigate.
+We are given an unknown event log to investigate.
 Analyzing the event log, it seems to be `Sysmon` judging by the event IDs.
 Since the description mentioned something about mail server, filtering the event log with `SMTP` shows the IP address of the mail server.

 ![one](/assets/posts/hacktheonsejongctf2024/one.png)

 ## Rumor 2 [Forensics]
-Question: I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.What is the PID of the malicious process that the attacker executed for session connection after the PC was infected?
+**Question:** I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.What is the PID of the malicious process that the attacker executed for session connection after the PC was infected?

-Flag: `3868`
+**Flag:** `3868`

-Analyzing the event log, we can notice suspicious activity happening around 2:26 AM 14/12/2023.
-The user seems to be downloading `confidential.doc` file using the email client Thunderbird.
+Suspicious activity can be identified happening around `2:26 AM 14/12/2023`.
+The user seems to be downloading `confidential.doc` file using Thunderbird.

 ![two](/assets/posts/hacktheonsejongctf2024/two.png)